Ray Coniglio ~ Page 2

 As he was walking along the road, he heard a tank behind him, and when he turned to look, he realized that it was a German tank!
 He rolled into the ditch and tried to cover up, but the tank ominously stopped when it got even with him.
 Then he heard a voice: "Don't worry, we're American, we captured a German tank!"
 Ray looked up and asked where the American tanks were, and was told that they were just ahead.
 He walked on, saw several of our tanks, and stopped at the first one.
 The Tank Commander was sitting in the turret opening, and Ray shouted up "I'm looking for my friend Marty Pepe from Buffalo."

 The TC peered down into the turret of his tank and yelled "Hey Marty, some G.I. out here is looking for you!"
 It was Marty's tank!
 Two boys from Buffalo had a brief but happy reunion on the rear deck of the tank, and a buddy of Marty's took the photo shown below.
-And if you look at the route taken by the 9th Infantry Division in WW II, you'll see that it goes right by Geissen, on the road to the little town of Kirch-Goens, where I served in a tank battalion, ten years later, in 1955.

 The 9th Infantry's route